open-socialism/open-socialism-site/open-socialism/criticisms/there-are-great-dc-countries.md

 ### A large state government with significant holdings

 [The government also owns completely and partially many companies](https://www.oecd.org/daf/ca/35175246.pdf){:target="_blank"} and in total owns 32% of shares on the Oslo stock exchange.
 In particular the government has strong holdings in the petroleum and hydro-electric energy sectors.
-This ownership influences these companies to not be greatly corrupt and also means the profit they generate is redistributed amoungst the people.
+This ownership influences these companies to not be greatly corrupt and also means the profit they generate is redistributed amongst the people.

 ### A lot of natrual resources